backupbrew/switchbrew/AM services.md

 ### GetCurrentFocusState

 No input.
-Returns an output u8.
+Returns an output u8:

+  - 1: In focus.
+  - 2/3: Out of focus(running in "background").

 ### SetVrModeEnabled